scionaltera/emergentmud/README.md

 The first time you run `docker-compose up` will take some time because it needs to download the Redis and MongoDB containers.
 After they are downloaded and unpacked, you should see the logs for all of the services starting up.
 Once everything has started up, point your browser at http://localhost:8080 (or your docker VM if you're using boot2docker) and you should see the front page.
 If you have configured everything correctly in Facebook and Google, you should be able to log in and play.

 ### Production Deployments
+#### Secrets
+I recommend registering both a production and a test app in Facebook and Google.
+Facebook has built in functionality for doing this, while for Google you just need to generate two sets of credentials for the application.
+Put one `secrets.env` on your production box and the other in your dev environment, and you're all set.

+#### Data Stores
 The Docker containers for the Redis and MongoDB data stores are sufficient for development but are **not configured for security or performance** at all.
 They are just the default containers off the web.
 On my machine they both [complain about Transparent Huge Pages being enabled](https://www.digitalocean.com/company/blog/transparent-huge-pages-and-alternative-memory-allocators/) and will most likely gobble up large amounts of memory and eventually crash if you just leave them running long term.

 If you plan to run EmergentMUD for real, it would be a good idea to carefully configure your Redis and MongoDB instances according to the best practices spelled out in their documentation.
 You should also consider running them as clusters so they are highly available.
 How to do all of this is well out of scope for this document, but there are lots of resources on the internet that will tell you how to do it if you are curious.